 AMB-05X is a monoclonal antibody against the CSF1R, inhibiting CSF1 action in vivo (7).
 As inhibition of CSF1 action at the CSF1R has been proven effective against TGCT in clinical studies (8,9), CSF1R represents a clinically validated target for the treatment of TGCT.

 Current Treatment & Unmet Need

-There remains a significant unmet need for a safe and efficacious pharmacological agent that serves not only patients with non-resectable tumor mass but also patients with resectable tumors to avoid surgical morbidity or reduce postoperative recurrence rate.
+There remains a significant unmet need for a safe and efficacious pharmacological agent that serves the diverse population of TGCT patients, including as an alternative to those otherwise amenable to surgery, to avoid surgical morbidity or reduce postoperative recurrence rate.
 AMB-05X has a therapeutic profile that would potentially meet the significant unmet need and provide unprecedented pharmacotherapy benefit for patients suffering from TGCT.